 Children and young people

-We hold these weekly drop in sessions in our libraries for parents/carers and their pre-school children to stay and play with toys and puppets, enjoy storytelling, join-in with rhymes and singing and take part in creative activities.
-The toddler time assistant can also help with choosing books.
-Toddler Time is friendly, fun and free.
+We hold these weekly drop in sessions in our libraries for parents/carers and their pre-school children to stay and play with toys and puppets, enjoy storytelling, join in with rhymes and singing and take part in creative activities.
+The assistant can also help with choosing books.
+Toddler time is friendly, fun and free.
 There are often refreshments available too.

 A timetable of toddler time sessions can be viewed at the bottom of the page.

 We hold staffed sessions in many of our libraries, to support school age children with their homework.

 A number of Sure Start Children's Centres have small library book collections as well as games and toys you can borrow.
 You need to be a library member to borrow them but you can join free at any children's centre or library in the city.
 You can borrow up to four items from children's centres for up to three weeks plus 12 items from a library.
 There are no overdue charges or notices for children's centre items.
 You must return items borrowed from a children's centre to a children's centre and library items to a library.

 Each year Leicester Libraries run the our best book competition for year five and six children, in schools across the city.

 Our partnership with The Spark Arts for children has developed into a new project 'Imaginative Neighbourhoods' following the successful two years of Imaginative Spaces.